How some Canadians plan to circumvent Ottawa's new hotel quarantine requirement

 "We'll just pick it up and drive home," he said.

 Cross and his wife will still have to adhere to other new measures designed to curb the spread of COVID-19.
-As of this week, land travellers must show proof of a negative COVID-19 test at the border and, starting Monday, must take another test on arrival and a third near the end of their 14-day quarantine.
+As of this week, land travellers must show proof of a negative COVID-19 test at the Canadian border, taken in the U.S. within 72 hours of arrival.
+And, starting Monday, they must take another test at the border and then a third near the end of their 14-day quarantine.

 But there will be no hotel stay, which Cross argues is unfair to people flying home.